Equidistributed Closed Geodesics on Closed Finsler and Riemannian Surfaces: Introduction

-Finally, for generic $\lambda'\in \Lambda^{Fin}(S^*_F\Sigma,\xi_F)$, once we obtain $C_{N}\in L(S^*_F\Sigma,\lambda')$ from (\ref{equ: differential of gamma' at tau}) and the arguments above such that (see Claim \ref{claim 4}), we can further perturb the corresponding Finsler metric $F_{\lambda'}$ locally such that all the Reeb orbits in $C_{N}$ are nondegenerate.
-This is similar to the Lemma 3.1 in \cite{Irie2018}, however, the main difference is that the perturbation of $\lambda'$ must be in subspace $\Lambda^{Fin}(S^*_F\Sigma,\xi_F)$ rather than $\Lambda(S^*_F\Sigma,\xi_F)$.
-To this point, we construct such perturbations of $\lambda'$ specifically, and discuss the variation of linearized Poincar\'e map under such a restricted perturbation (see Lemma \ref{lem: differential of P_gamma(f)}). \end{proof}
+Notice that the existence of an equidistributed sequence of closed geodesics for a generic $F\in\mathcal{F}(\Sigma)$ is a conclusion of \cite{Irie2018}, which can be reproved in the framework of geodesic flows.
+For symmetric Finsler and Riemannian metrics, the proofs are more delicate and does not follow from \cite{Irie2018}.
+Moreover, we refer to \cite{LS2022} for a different proof of Theorem \ref{thm: equidis riemann} using the ``Weyl law" of volume spectrum in the min-max theory established by Liokumovich, Marques and Neves \cite{LMN2018}.

+\begin{rem} The equidistributed sequences of closed geodesics $\{\sigma_k\}_{k\geq1}$ in Theorems \ref{thm: equidis finsler} and \ref{thm: equidis riemann} are selected from the sequence of $1$-currents $\{C_k\}_{k\geq 1}$ produced in Theorems \ref{thm: finsler} and \ref{thm: riemann} through proper iterations, where each $C_k$ exhibits an action that closely approximates to one of the $\mathrm{ECH}$ spectral invariants introduced in Proposition \ref{prop: properties of spectral invariant}.
+Additionally, for generic Finsler, symmetric Finsler and Riemannian metrics, the sequence $\{\sigma_k\}_{k\geq 1}$ can be chosen to be all nondegenerate even if the metrics are not bumpy, i.e. the closed geodesics are not all nondegenerate. \end{rem}

-This paper is organized as follows: In Section 2, we firstly introduce the well known results of ECH spectral invariants and then list some useful relations between the Reeb flow and Finsler (Riemannian) geodesic flow.
-In Section 3, we mainly prove Lemma \ref{lem: genericity of nondegenercy 1} and \ref{lem: genericity of nondegenercy 2} for generic Finsler (Riemannian) metrics by using the transversal techniques.
-In Section 4, we complete the proofs from Theorem \ref{thm: main result 0.5} to Theorem \ref{thm: main theorem 2} by using the volume property of ECH spectral invariants, genericity results in Section \ref{sec: generic nondegenercy of Rimannian metrics} and the relations between Reeb flow and geodesic flow.
-In section \ref{sec: AppIndex}, some useful results will be listed as an appendix.
+This paper is organized as follows: In section \ref{sec: preliminaries}, we begin by introducing key properties of ECH spectral invariants.
+Subsequently, we present valuable relations between Reeb flows and Finsler (or Riemannian) geodesic flows.
+The Sard and Sard-Smale theorem are also mentioned in this section.
+In section \ref{sec: generic nondegenercy of Rimannian metrics}, we mainly prove Lemmas \ref{lem: genericity of nondegenercy 1} and Theorem \ref{lem: genericity of nondegenercy 2} for Finsler, symmetric Finsler and Riemannian metrics through a localized perturbation of Finsler metrics that adapt to the symmetric Finsler and Riemannian metrics, combined with some transversality techniques.
+Finally, in section \ref{sec: proof of main theorems}, we establish the proofs of Theorems \ref{thm: finsler} - \ref{thm: equidis riemann}, using the properties of ECH spectral invariants, the results in section \ref{sec: generic nondegenercy of Rimannian metrics} and the relations between Reeb flows and geodesic flows.